How to Organize Medical Records for an Aging Parent

 4. Regularly download important documents for your own records

 The challenge with patient portals: Each healthcare system typically has its own separate portal, meaning you might need to log into 3, 4, or even 5 different systems to get a complete picture.
-This is where platforms like Kaizen Health excel—by consolidating everything into one secure hub.
+Platforms like Kaizen Health do this by consolidating everything into one secure hub.

 Important note on access: To legally access medical information, you'll need either a signed HIPAA Authorization Form that lists you as someone who can receive medical information, a Medical Power of Attorney if your parent is incapacitated, or proxy access set up in patient portals.